Alchemist-X/howcryptoworksbook/Chapter_01_Bitcoin_Fundamentals.md

 ### Network Economics and Fee Markets

 The competition for Bitcoin's limited block space creates a **fee market**.
 During periods of high demand, users bid for inclusion in the next block, driving up transaction fees.
 This market mechanism is crucial for the network's long-term sustainability, as fee revenue is expected to replace the diminishing block subsidy as the primary incentive for miners.
 Mining economics are a dynamic balance between electricity costs, hardware efficiency, and the value of block rewards and fees.
-For transaction prioritization, fee rates, and fee-bumping mechanics, see Chapter 3 "Transaction Structure and Prioritization."
+For transaction prioritization, fee rates, and fee-bumping mechanics, See Chapter III, Section II "Transaction Structure and Prioritization."

 ### Network Resilience and Antifragility